 Wetland permits, guidelines and regulations

 Wetland and Stream Reporting Guidelines

 Guidelines to help residents prepare wetland and stream reports that are sometimes required for development permits.
-Includes Wetland Delineation Report Criteria (Acrobat PDF format), field procedures and standards used to map individual wetlands in King County.
+Includes Wetland Delineation Report Criteria, field procedures and standards used to map individual wetlands in King County.
 Provided by the Department of Development and Environmental Services.
 Contacts: Wetland and stream reporting guidelines.

 County rules on development standards, restrictions, and requirements as well as permitted uses in and around King County wetlands and other sensitive areas.
 Codes pertaining specifically to wetlands can be found under sections 21A.24.320 to 21A.24.350 of this document.
 Contacts: DPER Critical (Sensitive) Areas Review.

 Washington State Dept of Ecology - wetlands (external link)

 This site provides considerable information about wetlands including Washington regulations, permitting, and mitigation, references for landowners interested in stewardship, educational materials, and sources for beautiful wetlands artwork.

 See a wetland getting filled, drained, or cleared?
 Here are emergency phone numbers and an online form to notify the Dept. of Development and Environmental Services code enforcement 24 hours a day, 7 days a week.